ersc-docs/ersc-docs.github.io/pages/seamless-modding.md

 9. Go back to the `Game` folder.

+10. Open `mod_loader_config.ini`

+11. Change `exmaple.dll = 1` to `ersc.dll = 0`

+12. Save the file.

-10. Create a folder named `ModEngine2`:
+13. Create a folder named `ModEngine2`:
 <a href="https://i.imgur.com/4f9l8it.png"><img src="https://i.imgur.com/4f9l8it.png" width="600"></a>

-11. Extract `Mod Engine 2` (file 1.iii) into the `ModEngine2` folder:
+14. Extract `Mod Engine 2` (file 1.iii) into the `ModEngine2` folder:
 <a href="https://i.imgur.com/od0fvlU.png"><img src="https://i.imgur.com/od0fvlU.png" width="600"></a>

 (Optional) Create a shortcut to `launchmod_eldenring.bat` on your desktop - this can be done by right clicking the file and pressing `Create shortcut` (under `More options` in Windows 11).
 Drag and drop the resulting shortcut to your desktop.

-12. Run `launchmod_eldenring.bat` once and get to the main menu.
+15. Run `launchmod_eldenring.bat` once and get to the main menu.
 This will create a save file compatible with your current Elden Ring version.

 To install each of your mods (files 1d), follow the steps as follows: